-Corporate and regional leaders need to create strategies for balancing the tension inherent in their positions.
+Global and regional leaders need to create strategies for balancing the tension inherent in their positions.
 Global leaders can do this in 3 ways:

-First, leaders should think and act globally.
+- Leaders should think and act globally.
 A global mindset is needed when the organization is developing universal policies and procedures, seeking efficiencies of scale, and integrating decision-making across global boundaries.
 For instance, the human resources function of a large, multi-national organization should keep its worldwide management policies updated.

-Second, leaders should think and act locally.
+- Leaders should think and act locally.
 Global organizations should try to meet local needs and maximize regional adaptations.
 For example, the HR function would likely take a local approach to establishing healthcare benefits.
 Benefit programs in each country would be determined and managed at the country or regional level and in response to employees’ cultures and needs.